 Which site is best?

 Although just about any social media site will give you the opportunity to introduce your cats to the online world, Facebook and Instagram are really good places to start.
-Facebook is best for posting funny stories and observations, while Instagram is ideal for glamour shots of your favorite felines.
+Facebook is best for posting funny stories and observations, while Instagram story design is ideal for glamour shots of your favorite felines.
 If you don’t have a fancy digital SLR camera, you can just use your smartphone camera (which makes uploading simpler); however, keep in mind that in just the past few years, the quality of phone cameras has increased significantly and Instagram users expect high quality photos.
 A super high-res smartphone camera will capture (cat-ure!) the awesome photos that gain followers, so if you’re still using a first generation iPhone, it’s about time you upgrade.
 Do it for your cat.